 The events of the last few days before her death were distressing.
 I didn’t know how traumatized I was until these memories started replaying in my dreams every night for a very long time.

 One day at the airport an elderly woman was complaining about people jumping the long queues, and I started shedding tears.
 I can’t explain it.
 For a long time, random things would just remind me of her and I would feel my chest tightening and a lump in my throat.

 I have never been out of control in my life as I was in the months after my loss.
 I lost control of my emotions, I snapped at people, I was easily offended, I was angry.
 I lost discipline in many areas of my life as well.
 I was totally out of control for some time.

-ID and Crime Investigation were my favourite TV channels; I could spend hours watching one story of horror after another, and another.
+ID and Crime Investigation were my favorite TV channels; I could spend hours watching one story of horror after another, and another.
 When my mother died I just could not, I still cannot.
 For a long time, I also could not listen to gospel songs, I don’t know why but they made me so emotional.

 After my mum died, many people knew a lot more about me than they have ever known.
 I always wanted to talk about her, about my family and my life.
 I just wanted to talk.

 I go to bed looking forward to seeing her in my dreams.
 I just wanted to know she is okay and happy where she is.
 I needed a sign so much.
 Sometimes I think maybe she is still trying to settle down wherever she is, maybe when she is well settled she will give me a sign that she is okay.